 According to a study published in the Journal of Primary Prevention, social isolation and loneliness have been the leading causes of numerous harmful health effects in seniors, including:

 However, considering the proven risks and the increasing prevalence of loneliness, it’s now undoubtedly essential to address this issue and work on how we can promote social integration among our seniors and can reduce preventing social isolation in the elderly.

 An elderly who experiences on-going incontinence issues may become hesitant to go outside and is more likely to stay at home, becoming isolated.
 However, it’s the responsibility of family members and caregivers to be sure the senior gets the necessary aide to deal with incontinence through proper supplies and oversight.
 By doing so, a senior will have an excellent opportunity to live up to their social potential to live a life without embarrassment and the fear of incontinence.

 Encourage seniors to eat with others as this is inherently social and woven into our DNA.
 Encourage family members to enjoy a meal together and with others whenever possible whether it’s at a family function, or with friends at a local coffee shop.
 Sitting and conversing with others may help to promote overall health through mind, body and soul which is undoubtedly crucial for a senior.

 Encourage A Positive Body Image

 Compliments work great and helps boost one’s self-esteem, especially in a senior.
 So avoid discouraging a senior for any reason.
-Instead, assist them, compliment them, and give encouragements so they don’t fret over their ‘old’ appearance or the other natural effects of aging.
-It will greatly help in being less self-conscious so not to avoid social interactions with the young, and aged.
+Instead, assist them, compliment them, and give encouragements so they don’t fret over their ‘old’ appearance or the other natural effects of ageing.
+It will greatly help in being less self-conscious so as not to avoid social interactions with the young, and age.
 However, always be positive to encourage your loved ones.
 They need your love and support the most.